-

 Overall, these tariffs create financial uncertainty for Canadian companies, disrupt trade relationships, and put downward pressure on economic growth.
 Without effective countermeasures or alternative markets, Canada risks slower economic expansion and potential long-term challenges for key industries.

-We can help you prepare
+We can help you navigate changes prepare for what’s ahead

 We can help implement strategies to prepare for escalating trade tensions and help businesses understand how these changes affect them, including providing guidance on: